Guide to compensation claims for Scots injured abroad

 Keep receipts for any expenses you incur as a result of your injury as you may be able to receive compensation for these additional expenses.

 Ask for the contact details of anyone who saw the accident – it may be hard to trace them once you are back in Scotland.

 7. Contact specialist solicitors as soon as possible

 Above all, it is important that you contact specialist solicitors as soon as possible.
 Different time limits for making a claim may apply for an accidents abroad which means you could lose out on receiving the compensation you are entitled to if you wait too long.

 For example, in some countries you must make a claim for compensation within one year after the accident happened, whereas in Scotland people have up to three years to make a claim.

 At Digby Brown, we have a Foreign and Travel team dedicated to pursuing cases where people have been injured abroad and our expertise in this area is unrivalled in Scotland.

-If you would like expert legal advice, please call us for a free consultation on 0333 200 5925.
+If you would like expert legal advice, please give us a call or fill out an enquiry form.